Commands

 process but where filesystem events are unreliable. |

---dry-run | Show exactly what would upload — new, changed and ignored paths — and exit without touching the server. |
+--dry-run | Show exactly what would happen (new crons to upload, retired crons to delete, and crons already synced) and exit without touching the server. |

---verbose | Log every path considered and the sync decision for it, plus
+--verbose | Log every top-level entry considered and the sync decision for

-the commit handshake.
-Pair with --dry-run to debug ignore rules. |
+--dry-run to debug ignore rules. |

---pull-logs | After syncing, mirror the server's per-run logs
+--pull-logs | After syncing, mirror the server's Caddy access log back for the Web Logs browser. |

 --config run does a single sync and exits.
 Add